Snownee/Jade/docs/docs/datapacks/block.md

-# Display a block created by datapack
+# Displaying a Block Created by Datapack

 Here is a page for datapack developers about how to display the correct information of a custom block.

-# Block name and icon
+## Block Name and Icon

 Here is a few requirements: